This post may contain affiliate links. Please see our disclosure page for more information.

 If you feel like whatever you have to offer is inadequate or that you have no idea how to help just do something!
 God will equip you.
 He will multiply whatever small offering you have for someone in need.
 He will use you to bless many, you need only be willing.

-Will you join me in living out an authentic faith?
-Keep praying, and then commit to reaching out to someone in need today!
+Keep praying, sweet sister in Christ, and then commit to reaching out to someone in need today!
 Provide a meal, grab a cup of coffee and settle in for deep conversation, make a phone call.
-Just do something!

 I’d love it if you’d share with me in the comments what you plan to do!
 Let’s encourage and inspire one another in Christ!